widmogrod/zf2-assetic-module/docs/tips.md

 Thanks to that, the browser will always receive fresh assets.

 By default, cache busting is disabled.
-To enable it you need to:

-1. Enable cache by setting option `cacheEnabled` to `true`
-2. Tell which cache buster strategy you want to use by initializing `AsseticCacheBuster` name in service manager
+To enable it you only need to specify which cache buster strategy you want to use by setting `AsseticCacheBuster` key in service manager configuration:
 ```
 return array(
     'service_manager' => array(